KungumapriyaaMKP/InfosysSpringboard/README.md

 kungumapriyaa : varshitha once your work is done , then the next is deployment right.
 varshitha: Yes
 i have uploaded.

+KUNGUMAPRIYAA : CAN U REUPLOAD THE UPDATE ONE NAMING IT AS FINAL